awlck/stellaris-stat-viewer/docs/techman/classref/parser.rst

    A token as produced by the lexer.

-   .. member:: unsigned long line
+   .. member:: uint64_t line

 	       The line in which this token begun

-   .. member:: unsigned long firstChar
+   .. member:: uint64_t firstChar

 	       The character position within that line at which this token begun